civican/legisinfo/44-1/bills/S-6/bill_text.md

 The Act is amended by adding the following after section 49:

-### Section 49.1
+### Section **49.1**

-A person, other than a member who holds a commission, shall not use the title "Canada Lands Surveyor" or "arpenteur des terres du Canada", or any addition to or abbreviation of that title, or any words, name or designation that leads to the belief that the person is a Canada Lands Surveyor.
+**A person, other than a member who holds a commission, shall not use the title "Canada Lands Surveyor" or "arpenteur des terres du Canada", or any addition to or abbreviation of that title, or any words, name or designation that leads to the belief that the person is a Canada Lands Surveyor.**

 ### Section 56

 Section 50 of the French version of the Act and the heading before it are replaced by the following:

-## Licences
+## **Licences**

 ### Section 50

-Seul le titulaire d'une licence ou une personne agissant sous sa direction peut effectuer l'arpentage cadastral des terres du Canada ou de terrains privés dans un territoire.
+Seul le titulaire d'**une licence** ou une personne agissant sous sa direction peut effectuer l'arpentage cadastral des terres du Canada ou de terrains privés dans un territoire.

 ### Section 57